yihan-jia/opengate/docs/source/user_guide/user_guide_reference_actors.rst

 Description
 ~~~~~~~~~~~

-This is a common base class used by the actors that scored dose-averaged quantities deposited on voxel grid like the :class:`~.opengate.actors.doseactors.REActor`, :class:`~.opengate.actors.doseactors.RBEActor`.
+This is a common base class used by the actors that scored the dose-averaged quantities like the :class:`~.opengate.actors.doseactors.REActor`, :class:`~.opengate.actors.doseactors.RBEActor`.

 .. important:: You cannot use this actor directly in your simulation.